mleduque/polytope_rebalanced_vorpal/README.md

 > - Silver Sword & Planetars' Swords 10%
 > - Ravager Halberd & Fallen Solars' Swords 15%
 > - Balors' Swords 20%

+## Components

+10. "Rebalanced Vorpal Weapons (affects enemies and players)"

+20. "Make all Dragons immune to Vorpal hits (previously some were, with default rebalancing none are)"